 - Introduction

 - Different types of satellite data.

-- Basic theory of satellite observations

-- Radiative Transfer

-- Spectroscopy

-- Basic concept of a retrieval
+- Basic Concepts for Assimilating Observations from Passive Nadir Sounders

 - Assimilating satellite radiances.

 - Data assimilation equation

-- Quality control.
+- Quality control and Observation Errors.

 - Bias correction.

-- Observation errors.

 - Thinning

 - Monitoring.

+- Some Comments on Cloudy Radiances.

-- Thinning
+- Final Comments

-- Future of satellite data assimilation.

 Introduction

 - Satellites instruments do not directly measure the atmospheric state. - Instead they measure radiation emitted by and/or transmitted by the atmosphere. - This presentation describes the relationship between the atmospheric state and the observed radiation.
 And how the information contained therein is exploited through assimilation into the NWP model.